-RSF does provide support for data collection activities where existing data is insufficient and the project questions are relevant to the foundation’s research programs.
+RSF does provide support for data collection activities where existing data is insufficient and the project questions are relevant to RSF’s research programs.
 However, RSF will not support the development of the data collection instrument and sample design as part of the proposed project.

-As a condition for providing support for new data collection, RSF requires that the investigators make their data sets publicly available to the social science research community.
-If RSF is being asked to support data collection as part of a particular project proposal, investigators must include as part of their application a plan for public release of the data and documentation.
+As a condition for providing support for new data collection, RSF requires that the PIs make their data sets publicly available to the social science research community.
+If RSF is being asked to support data collection as part of a project, PIs must include as part of their application a plan for public release of the data and documentation.
 RSF will consider limited exceptions for proprietary data and/or qualitative data.

 RSF may provide limited funding for access to restricted or proprietary data on a case by case basis.
 If the applicants on a project are faculty members or researchers at a university or research organization that is a member of a restricted data center (such as a Federal Statistics RDC), RSF will not typically provide any payment to the center.
 However, if the center has a formal policy of charging a reduced fee to all members rather than waiving the fee, the applicant must include a letter with their proposal to RSF from the director of the center that explains the fee structure for members and non-members.

-If your budget includes fees to access/work with restricted data at a Research Data Center (RDC) or non/governmental facility, the budget narrative must include a breakdown of the fees, including the amount of time you require at the RDC to carry out your project and any additional fees that may be associated with the specific dataset you wish you access.
+If the budget includes fees to access/work with restricted data at a Research Data Center (RDC) or non/governmental facility, the budget narrative must include a breakdown of the fees, including the amount of time required at the RDC to carry out the project and any additional fees that may be associated with the specific dataset the PI(S) wish to access.
 RSF is a member of the New York RDC (NYRDC), which allows researchers to access restricted-use microdata in physically secure facilities at Cornell University, Yale University, and Baruch College, three of twenty-four Census Research Data Centers across the nation.
 RSF-supported scholars may use one of the three affiliated sites without paying an access fee if their projects are approved through the NYRDC’S normal application process for conducting research at the sites.

-Co-funding and/or cost-sharing by your university or organization is encouraged and should be reported in the budget narrative.
+Co-funding and/or cost-sharing by the grantee university or organization is encouraged and should be reported in the budget narrative.
 This includes approved or pending funding.
 Requested RSF funds must be allocated to budget items that are not covered by other funders.

-- Items or equipment such as computers or software; we will consider equipment requests on a case-by-case basis.
+RSF will consider limited requests for equipment, such as computers or software, on a case-by-case basis.
 In no case can more than $5,000 be spent on equipment.
-RSF does not cover rent for office space.

 - Sabbaticals or fellowships at other institutions, even if the PI will be working on an RSF project.